 The present invention relates to GPS/GNSS receivers.
-More specifically, the present invention relates to acquisition, tracking, and sub-microsecond time transfer in GPS/GNSS receivers using weak GPS/GNSS signals.
+More specifically, the present invention relates to acquisition, tracking, and sub-microsecond time transfer in GPS/GNSS 20 receivers using weak GPS/GNSS signals.

 The use of GPS/GNSS signals for time transfer at the sub-microsecond level is a well-established art.
-However, 15 most conventional methods depend on the ability of a GPS/ GNSS receiver to accurately demodulate timing information from the received GPS/GNSS signal.
-This implies that the signal must be strong enough to keep the demodulated bit error rate acceptably small (for example, less than about 20 correlating, and stack-accumulating may be performed as 10^{-5}), which can be guaranteed only if the received signal power is above approximately -148 dBm.
-Accordingly, it is difficult to establish sub-microsecond time transfer using very weak GPS/GNSS signals suffering severe attenuation, such as those received indoors or in urban canyons.
+However, most conventional methods depend on the ability of a GPS/GNSS receiver to accurately demodulate timing information 25 from the received GPS/GNSS signal.
+This implies that the signal must be strong enough to keep the demodulated bit error rate acceptably small (for example, less than about 10^{-5}), which can be guaranteed only if the received signal power is above approximately -148 dBm.
+Accordingly, it is 30 difficult to establish sub-microsecond time transfer using very weak GPS/GNSS signals suffering severe attenuation, such as those received indoors or in urban canyons.